Projected Richardson varieties and affine Schubert varieties

-where $[\Pi^x_y] \in H^*_T(G/P)$ and $\xi^{\theta(x,y)} \in H^*_T(\Fl)$ denote the torus-equivariant cohomology classes of projected Richardson varieties and affine Schubert varieties respectively, and $q^*$ is induced by the composition of the inclusion $\Gr_\l \to \Gr$, with the maps $\Gr \simeq \Omega K \to LK \to LK/T_\R \simeq \Fl$.
+where $[\co_{\Pi^x_y}] \in K_T(G/P)$ and $\psi^{\theta(x,y)} \in K_T(\Fl)$ denote the $K$-theory classes of the structure sheaves of projected Richardson varieties and affine Schubert varieties respectively, and $q^*$ is induced by the composition of the inclusion $\Gr_\l \to \Gr$, with the maps $\Gr \simeq \Omega K \to LK \to LK/T_\R \simeq \Fl$.
 Here $K \subset G$ denotes the maximal compact subgroup, $T_\R \subset T$ the compact torus, and $LK$ and $\Omega K$ are the free loop group and based loop group.
-We also show that the same formula \eqref{E:cohom} holds in torus-equivariant $K$-theory.
-The proof of our cohomological and $K$-theoretic comparisons (Sections \ref{sec:cohom} and \ref{sec:K}) relies on the study of equivariant localizations.
-We utilize the machinery developed by Kostant and Kumar \cite{KK} where equivariant localizations of Schubert classes in both finite and infinite-dimensional flag varieties are studied.
+The same formula \eqref{E:cohom} holds for torus-equivariant cohomology classes.
+The proof of the $K$-theoretic comparisons (Section \ref{sec:K}) relies on the study of equivariant localizations.
+We utilize the machinery developed by Kostant and Kumar \cite{KKK} where equivariant localizations of Schubert classes in both finite and infinite-dimensional flag varieties are studied.

 In Section \ref{ssec:Symm}, we use our $K$-theory comparison to prove a conjecture of Knutson, Lam, and Speyer \cite{KLS} stating that the affine stable Grothendieck polynomials of \cite{Lam,LSS} represent the classes of the structure sheaves of positroid varieties in the $K$-theory of the Grassmannian.
 In Section \ref{ssec:QK}, we explain the implications, in the case of a cominuscule $G/P$, towards the comparison of the quantum $K$-theory of $G/P$ and the $K$-homology ring of the affine Grassmannian.